Majesco Motors

 At some point quite early on in the production program, certainly during 1947, the design of this model was refined somewhat.
 The former all-steel cylinder with integral fins was replaced by an upper cylinder casting in light alloy with a steel liner, much like the configuration of the earlier “45” spark ignition model.
 However the porting arrangements for the diesel remained unaltered from those of the original version, with a single bypass located at the front and twin exhaust ports, one on each side.
 These exhaust ports were completed by a pair of stacks which were attached to the upper cylinder casting by two screws apiece.
 In other respects, the design appeared to be more or less unchanged.

 In common with the prototypes, the revised version of the “22” retained a tank assembly which incorporated a fuel cutout.
 This was of the spring-loaded plunger type, with a wire release clip to actuate the device.
-The difference was that the integrally-cast barrel of the cut-out was now oriented horizontally rather than vertically - the use of a spring permitted this.
+The difference was that the integrally-cast barrel of the cut-out was now oriented horizontally rather than vertically - the use of a spring rather than gravity to activate the device permitted this.

 In his “Collector’s Guide to Model Aero Engines”, the late O. F. W. Fisher commented that this model suffered from overly-fragile mounting lugs but was otherwise a reliable general-purpose unit.
 It’s perfectly true that the mounting lugs appear somewhat on the fragile side, as does the rather skimpy unbraced main bearing housing.
 It must also be said that the screw-in carburettor assembly also looks pretty vulnerable - E.D. had a great deal of trouble with the similarly-designed unit used on their original Mk.
 II models, to the extent that a design change to a far more sturdy arrangement was soon implemented.
 I would actually not give this engine much chance of coming out of a really hard crash unscathed ........

 Otherwise, the construction of the “22” appears to be well up to conteporary standards of quality among British model engine manufacturers.
 Indeed, it’s actually better made than many of its competitors, especially where it counts.
-All working fits in the illustrated example are outstanding.
+All working fits in my own illustrated examples are outstanding.

-It’s worth noting in passing that the only Majesco model which appeared in this advertisement was the second variant of the “22”.
+It’s worth noting in passing that the only Majesco model which appeared in Nicholl's February 1948 advertisement was the second variant of the “22”.
 This is consistent with Fisher’s statement to the effect that the firm’s attention was very much concentrated upon the manufacture of this model, the result being that the “22” was reportedly produced in relatively substantial numbers.

-As mentioned earlier, my first model example bears the serial number 374, implying that at least that many were made in this form.
-The only three serial numbers of my present acquaintance are Kevin Richards’ former example number D 707, my own engine number D 734 and engine number D 823 which appeared recently on eBay.
+As mentioned earlier, my early example bears the serial number 374, implying that at least that many were made in this form.
+The only three D-prefix serial numbers of my present acquaintance are Kevin Richards’ former example number D 707, my own engine number D 734 and engine number D 823 which appeared some time ago on eBay.
 This may be a very small sample, but if we assume that the sequence followed the usual Majesco pattern by starting at 1, the implication is that at least 823 examples were made in total.
 The true number may of course have been substantially greater than this.

 Quite apart from its price, a factor which must surely have contributed to the eventual disappearance of the Majesco “22” from the marketplace was surely its weight and bulk.
 For its displacement, it was both excessively heavy and unusually bulky, even by sideport standards.
 It must also be remembered that by 1948 the far more futuristic FRV Aerol engines had already appeared to point the way ahead in model diesel design.
 Faced with this kind of competition, there was no way that the poor old “22” could have competed successfully in the long term, regardless of the merits which it undoubtedly possessed.